Introduction:

 Top Things to See & Do

-Transnistria, although small, offers a wealth of rich historical and cultural sites, especially in its two main cities—Tiraspol and Bender.
+Transnistria, although small, offers a wealth of rich historical and cultural sites, especially in its two main cities—Tiraspol and Bender, offering unique things to do & must-see attractions.
 Whether you’re exploring Soviet-era landmarks or stepping back in time to the Ottoman period, these are the top places you shouldn’t miss.

 Attraction/Activity | Location | Brief Description | Why Visit |